-- for the provision of health and social care ,treatment, the management of health, and services or
+- for the provision of health or social care or treatment or the management of health or social care systems and services; or

-- for reasons of substantial public interest for aims that are proportionate and respect people’s rights, for example research; or
+- for reasons of substantial public interest for aims that are proportionate and respect people’s rights; or

-- in order to protect the vital interests of an individual; or
+- to protect the vital interests of an individual; or

 - Who provides the personal information

-When you do not provide information directly to us, we receive it from other individuals and organisations involved in the delivery of health and care services in Scotland.
-These include other NHS Boards and primary care contractors such as GPs, dentists, pharmacists and opticians; other public bodies e.g. Local Authorities and suppliers of goods and services.
+When you do not provide information directly to us, we receive it from other individuals and organisations involved in the delivery of health and social care services in Scotland.
+These include NHS Boards and primary care contractors such as GPs, dentists, pharmacists and opticians, other public bodies e.g. Local Authorities and suppliers of goods and services.